amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Cache Federation Across OCI Regions

 Oracle Cloud Infrastructure is available globally through [regions](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm).
 In the second part of this exercise we will use the federation features of Coherence to show how a federated cache can be distributed across these regions to allow clients to be geographically local to their cache data.
-A second OKE cluster has been provisioned in the Frankfurt region.
+A second OKE cluster has been provisioned in the Phoenix region.
 We will deploy the sample application to this new Kubernetes cluster and enable the bi-directional federation of data between them.

-## Prepare the Frankfurt Cluster for Coherence
+## Prepare the Phoenix Cluster for Coherence

-We will create a new Kubernetes namespace and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our Frankfurt cluster.
+We will create a new Kubernetes namespace and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our Phoenix cluster.

-**Ensure that you are using the Frankfurt context in kubectl!!!**
+**Ensure that you are using the Phoenix context in kubectl!!!**

 ```
-kubectl config use-context fra
+kubectl config use-context phx
 ```

 Create  new namespace to isolate the resources that are part of our lab, in the cloud shell terminal issue the command: